Classes & Events News Get

 Lung Cancer Screening Results

-• All participants will receive a letter explaining the results and interpretation of the LDCT and screenings and follow-up care, if needed.
+• All participants will receive a letter explaining the results and interpretation of the LDCT and recommendations for follow-up care, if needed.

-• Referring physicians will receive a formal interpretation within 24 hours of the exam.
+• Referring physicians will receive a formal interpretation.

 • All participants will be entered into Atlantic Health System’s lung screening database, so they can receive annual reminders for follow-up care and notifications of events and programs offered by us.